 Serve with:

-As for sides, keep it simple and serve with steamed vegetables (broccoli, green beans, cabbage).
+For sides, keep it simple and serve with steamed vegetables (broccoli, green beans, cabbage).
+Other nice additions: Wakame Seaweed Salad, Korean Cucumber Salad, or Quinoa Arugula Salad.

 Equipment